 On the west side of the mountain is High Creek Canyon which has north and south forks.
 Drive approximately 2.5 miles north of Richmond on US 91.
 Continue about a mile and look for forest service road 408 on the right.
 The trailhead is at the end of the road.
 The north fork trail climbs up to the ridge into Idaho.
 The summit is reached by hiking back south into Utah.

 Pika Peak - (9,736 feet)

 Pika Peak is located on the ridge that separates Steam Mill Canyon and White Pine Basin.
 The highpoint is located on a non-descript ridge like several other peaks in the range.
 This peak is unofficially named on some maps and because of its location it is not climbed often.
-There is currently a register on the summit.

 The north face of the peak rises steeply above a large basin.
 The rock in the area is made mostly of dolomite over quartzite formed from ancient tidal mud and coastal beaches.
 There are small caves near the peak and fossils can be found in the rock and soil.
 The upper subalpine slopes are near timberline and support open forests of limber pine, whitebark pine, subalpine fir and spruce, with occasional Douglas fir.